 The right to cause pollution may arise by statutory authority where the works are authorised.
 It may arise by long use or custom.
 However, pollution is generally prohibited under statute in almost all circumstances under modern environmental legislation.

 Easement to pollute can arise by long use.
-For example, the right to wash away stone and discharge water containing substances from a mine were established.
+For example, the right to wash away stone and discharge water containing substances from a mine was established.
 It is a principle that an easement may be acquired only for a lawful use.
 Accordingly, the extent to which an easement to pollute may now be acquired is now severely limited

 An easement is unlawful unless it complies with the water pollution legislation.
 An easement to cause a public nuisance could never be acquired.
 Accordingly, an easement to flood, cause substantial pollution such as to endanger public health could never be acquired.